 REPRESENTATIVE WESTLAND.
 That would have to be cleared, I suppose, through State Department, through --?
 GENERAL LEMNITZER.
-Through State Department, Defense and the Joint Chiefs of Staff would be called upon to give a recommendation as

-should or should not be provided with the weapons.
+Through State Department, Defense and the Joint Chiefs of Staff would be called upon to give a recommendation as should or should not be provided with the weapons.
 REPRESENTATIVE WESTLAND.
 This is solid propellant.
 I can't recall whether this is a one unit piece of whether the warhead is a separate unit on the Pershing.

-SECRET

-(14)

-SECRET

-1:4-7

-1644

-SECRET

-(15)
+SECRET 1644 SECRET (15) GENERAL LEMNITZER.
+Yes, indeed, it is a separate imminist.
 REPRESENTATIVE WESTLAND.
+Separate?
+GENERAL LEMNITZER.
+Yes, the warbead is separate REPRESENTATIVE WESTLAND.
 Suppose that is approved.
 Would that mean we would have to put a certain attachment on it to handle each one of those warheads?
 REPRESENTATIVE HOSMER.
 We have custodial responsibility in the general area where these weapons are liable to be used.
 REPRESENTATIVE WESTLAND, On their bases?